 - Never take your eyes off your credit card after you hand it to someone to process a charge.

-If you think you’ve been the victim of a credit card skimming scam, contact the fund recovery experts at MyChargeBack.
+If you think you’ve been the victim of a credit card or debit card skimming scam, contact the fund recovery experts at MyChargeBack.